Fact–value distinction

-This barrier between 'fact' and 'value' implies it is impossible to derive ethical claims from factual arguments, or to defend the former using the latter.
+This barrier between fact and value, as construed in epistemology, implies it is impossible to derive ethical claims from factual arguments, or to defend the former using the latter.

 The fact–value distinction is closely related to, and derived from, the is–ought problem in moral philosophy, characterized by David Hume.
 The terms are often used interchangeably, though philosophical discourse concerning the is–ought problem does not usually encompass aesthetics.